History of the Golden State Warriors: 2006–07: The "We Believe" era

 On April 22, 2007, the Warriors played their first playoff game in 13 years, and beat the Dallas Mavericks 97–85, holding MVP Dirk Nowitzki to just 4-of-16 shooting, making it six straight against the NBA-best, 67 game winners.
-But the Warriors were crushed by the Mavericks in Game 2 when both Baron Davis, sometimes referred to as "Boom Dizzle" by fans, and Stephen Jackson, also known as "Captain Jack", were ejected from the game.
+But the Warriors were crushed by the Mavericks in Game 2 when both Baron Davis and Stephen Jackson were ejected from the game.
 Then the Warriors bounced back by winning both Games 3 and 4 at home, putting Dallas on the brink of elimination.
 A close Game 5 saw the Mavericks eke out a 118–112 victory to send the 3–2 series back to California.
 The Warriors led by nine with 2:41 left in the game, but Dallas scored 15 straight points.
 On May 3, 2007, the Warriors, with the help of their explosive third quarter, eliminated the Mavericks and became the first #8 seed to beat a #1 seed in a seven-game series.
 This was the Warriors' first playoff series win in 16 years.
 The Warriors went on to play the Utah Jazz in the second round of the 2006–07 playoffs.

 Facing the Utah Jazz in the Conference Semifinals, the Warriors dropped two close games at EnergySolutions Arena to open the series.
 The Warriors had the chance to win both games late.
 In Game 1, Stephen Jackson missed a wide-open 3-pointer that would have put the Warriors ahead with 6 seconds left.
 In Game 2, the Warriors led by three with 15 seconds left, but missed free throws allowed the Jazz to tie the game and eventually win in overtime.
 The series then shifted to the Oracle Arena, where the Warriors won Game 3 in a convincing blowout, 125–105.
 Baron Davis scored 32 points and electrified the crowd with a monster dunk on Jazz forward Andrei Kirilenko late in the fourth quarter.
 The Warriors went on to lose Game 4 at home, in what was their first loss in Oakland in well over a month.
 The Jazz closed out the Warriors in Game 5 in Salt Lake City.
 In the end, the physical play of the Jazz simply wore down the smaller Warriors.